hewner/CSSEGuide/README.md

 The key thing is that this is not an official department resource and what I say here is not official department policy.
-I'll never say anything I think is untrue *but* other folks in the department might have disagree.
+I'll never say anything I think is untrue *but* other folks in the department might disagree.
 Please rely on official things like the course catalog for rules and requirements and get opinions from a variety of sources for your life advice!